Subscribe to Weekly Health Care News

 Dan holds numerous IT certifications as well as a degree from Lewis University.

-David Muhlestein is the senior director of research and development based in Salt Lake City.
+David Muhlestein, PhD, JD, is vice president of research and is based in Salt Lake City.
 He directs the study of accountable care organizations through the LP Center for Accountable Care Intelligence and leads the firm’s quantitative evaluation of health care markets.
-He is an expert in using policy analysis, predictive modeling and applied analytics to understand the evolving health care landscape.
+He is an expert in using policy analysis, predictive modeling, and applied analytics to understand the evolving health care landscape.

 Charlene Frizzera serves as a Senior Advisor at Leavitt Partners and is also a member of the firm’s FuturePanel.
 Ms. Frizzera is an outstanding thought leader with exceptional operational knowledge surrounding the Centers for Medicare & Medicaid Services.

 Prior to joining Leavitt Partners, Ms. Frizzera was acting administrator for the Centers for Medicare and Medicaid Services where she was responsible for leading the policy and operational aspects of CMS while executing the design and implementation plan for the recently implemented Affordable Care Act.